darinz/ML/07_clustering_em/03_general_em.md

 - It alternates between estimating the distribution over hidden variables (E-step) and updating parameters (M-step).
 - The ELBO provides a tractable lower bound on the log-likelihood, and maximizing it leads to better models.
 - Understanding the math and intuition behind EM and the ELBO helps you apply these ideas to a wide range of problems.

+## From Theoretical Framework to Deep Generative Models

+We've now explored the **general EM framework** - a powerful and flexible approach for learning in any latent variable model.
+We've seen how the ELBO provides a unified framework for variational inference, how to apply EM to different types of models, and how this general approach enables us to tackle a wide range of unsupervised learning problems.

+However, while the general EM framework provides the theoretical foundation, modern machine learning often requires dealing with complex, high-dimensional data where the posterior distributions become intractable.
+Traditional EM methods struggle with these scenarios because they require exact computation of the posterior, which becomes impossible with complex models like neural networks.

+This motivates our exploration of **Variational Auto-Encoders (VAEs)** - deep generative models that extend the EM framework to handle complex, high-dimensional data through approximate inference.
+We'll see how VAEs use neural networks to approximate the posterior distribution, how the reparameterization trick enables efficient training, and how this approach enables us to build powerful generative models for images, text, and other complex data types.

+The transition from general EM to VAEs represents the bridge from theoretical framework to practical deep learning - taking our understanding of latent variable models and variational inference and applying it to modern neural network architectures.

+In the next section, we'll explore how VAEs work, how to implement them with neural networks, and how this approach enables powerful generative modeling and representation learning.

+---

+**Previous: [EM and Mixture of Gaussians](02_em_mixture_of_gaussians.md)** - Learn probabilistic clustering using the Expectation-Maximization algorithm.

+**Next: [Variational Auto-Encoders](04_variational_auto-encoder.md)** - Explore deep generative models using variational inference.